 Third, the employer must promptly address and resolve any allegation of discrimination that may arise.
 The employer should consult with experienced counsel during this process.

 Finally, the employer must retain competent counsel to represent it if a demand letter has been received from an attorney, or a formal complaint has been filed with a government agency or a court.

-I have provided each of these services to many different types of employers over three decades of practice, and I can provide them to you.
+I have provided each of these services to many different types of employers over four decades of practice, and I can provide them to you.
 I am only a phone call away.

 Large-firm experience at small-firm rates.